rbisdorff/Digraph3/docSphinx/tutorial.rst

 It might be worth, as an **exercise**, to modify on the one hand this importance balance in the XMCDA data file by lowering the significance of the *Costs* criterion; all criteria are considered **equi-significant** (weight = 1.0) for instance.
 It may as well be opportune, on the other hand, to **rank** the importance of the three objectives as follows:  *minimize costs* (weight = 9.0) **>** *maximize turnover* (weight = 3 x 2.0) **>** *maximize working conditions* (weight = 3 x 1.0).
 What will become the best choice recommendation under both working hypotheses?

+For further reading about the *Rubis* Best Choice on may consult the following real decision aid case study about choosing a best poster in a scientific conference [BIS-2015]_ .

 Back to :ref:`Content Table <Tutorial-label>`

 ..